-Jim's medical and chiropractic bills amount to $4,000.
-Because soft tissue injuries don’t demand high multiples, Jim’s attorney may only be able to settle his case for a multiple of two, which is $8,000.
+Jim suffered whiplash after a rear-end collision.
+His medical and chiropractic bills amount to $4,000.
+Because soft tissue injuries don’t qualify for high multiples, Jim’s attorney may only be able to settle his case for a multiple of two, which is $8,000.

-After deducting her standard fee of 33.3 percent ($2,564), the remaining amount is $5,136.
+After deducting a standard fee of 33.3 percent ($2,564), the remaining amount is $5,136.
 After Jim’s attorney pays his medical and chiropractic bills of $4,000, his net settlement amount is only $1,136.

 In a case like this, it would be reasonable for Jim to ask his attorney to reduce her fee to 25 percent.
 That would lower the attorney’s amount to $1,925.
 After medical and chiropractic bills are deducted, Jim’s net payout is $1,775, which is quite a bit better than $1,136.